Antonrr/ue4-bash-scripts/README.md

 ## quickstart

-Edit config.sh and setup the various paths
+Edit config.source and setup the various paths

 A typical setup should look like this: